 Prepare financially for a longer life

-- Review your life insurance coverage to make sure it continues to meet your needs.
-For example, if you purchased term life insurance when you were younger and thought you’d no longer need coverage by retirement, you may be able to exchange your term coverage for permanent coverage.
+Review your life insurance coverage to make sure it continues to meet your needs.
+For example, if you purchased term life insurance when you were younger and thought you’d no longer need coverage by retirement, you may be able to exchange or convert your term coverage for permanent coverage.

 1The Longevity Project: Surprising Discoveries for Health and Long Life from the Landmark Eight-Decade Study by Howard S. Friedman and Leslie R. Martin